-Vegetation restoration is an important tool for habitat recovery worldwide.
+Ecological restoration is an important process for habitat recovery worldwide.
 It provides vital structure and resources for a diversity of biota and ecological processes.
 Vegetation restoration is a first step in ecological restoration and habitat recovery.
 However, in the short term it often lacks some key biological resources that characterise an established and biodiverse natural ecosystem (Vesk et al., 2008; Munro et al., 2009).

 The revegetation of degraded land has been undertaken now for several decades.
 Nest box installation has developed which addresses lost arboreal habitat.
-However what has been missing and not often considered is the replacement of on-ground habitat.
+However what has been missing and not often considered is the replacement of on-ground habitat or terrestrial habitat.

 Coarse woody debris (CWD) is generally absent from woody ecosystems where restoration actions have recently been initiated.
 This is because natural accumulation can be very slow, ranging from decades to centuries (Sturtevant et al., 1997; Vandekerkhove et al., 2009; Killey et al., 2010).
 By definition, larger pieces of CWD are rarer than smaller pieces because they take longer to form (Sturtevant et al., 1997; Dahlstrom et al., 2005).

 - large woody material contains very significant long term stores of carbon.
 The carbon is slowly released as it decays in the forest (Stevens, Victoria, 1997)

 - a primary energy source is the foundation of an important forest food web.
 As large size material usually decays more slowly it provides a more steady input of energy and nutrients and longer-lasting structures (Stevens, Victoria, 1997)

 - acts as refugia during disturbance and environmental stress (e.g. low moisture and temperature extremes); temperature moderation and moisture retention